Muhammadtalha54/Taskio/README.md

-# Taskify
+# Taskio

-Taskify is a modern, animated ToDo app built with Flutter.
+Taskio is a modern, animated ToDo app built with Flutter.
 It allows users to efficiently manage tasks, schedule them on specific dates, and receive alarms that ring until acknowledged.
-Designed with a responsive calendar and neumorphic UI, Taskify combines productivity with a sleek, interactive interface.
+Designed with a responsive calendar and neumorphic UI, Taskio combines productivity with a sleek, interactive interface.

 ---